-Materials you will need for the group:

-Peeled mixed vegetables (e.g. potatoes, onions, carrots etc.)

-Set of small knives
+Materials you will need: Peeled mixed vegetables (e.g. potatoes, onions, carrots etc.) Set of small knives Chopping boards Saucepans Jugs

-Chopping boards

-Saucepans

-Jugs

 You will also need access to a hob to heat the soup, a liquidiser or blender and bowls, spoons etc. to eat it!